 Which models make sense at each level

-- Fixed desk: Evolve 20, Blackwire 3220, UH34, or H390.
-Pick by connector, fit, seller, and price.
+- At a fixed desk, compare the Evolve 20, Blackwire 3220, UH34, and H390 by connector, fit, seller, and total price.

 See live Philippine price bands and shopping links in Best Budget Headsets for VA Calls in the Philippines.